Sphaleron and gravitational wave with the Higgs-Dilaton potential in the Standard Model Two-Time Physics: Controling EWPT by the Higgs-Dilaton Potential

 If we do not consider daisy loops, Eq.\eqref{11} will not have $\Pi_i$ functions, the coefficients in Eq.\eqref{11} are of the form,

 The contributions of daisy loops are stored in the following functions,

 In Eq.\eqref{11}, $\ln A_b=3.907$ or $\ln A_f=1.135$, and there is an additional contribution of Dilaton, which will push the EWPT process to be more intense.
-As analyzed in the case without daisy loops in Ref.\cite{pn}, $300$ GeV $\le m_d \le 650$ GeV, it will have the large enough EWPT strength ($S$).
+As analyzed in the case without daisy loops in Ref.\cite{pn}, $300$ GeV $\le m_{\mathcal{D}} \le 650$ GeV, it will have the large enough EWPT strength ($S$).
 However, when the mass of Dilaton is too large, it will lead to large error in the effective potential.
-In Ref.\cite{pn} only $s$ is calculated but the convergence conditions and errors of the effective potential are taken into account.
-If $m/T$ is not less than $2.2$ the potential difference will be in error by more than $5\%$ \cite{24}.
+In Ref.\cite{pn} only $S$ is calculated but the convergence conditions and errors of the effective potential are not taken into account.
+The first we can see this, if the ratio between mass and temperature $(m/T)$ is not less than $2.2$ the potential difference will be in error by more than $5\%$ \cite{24}.
+The second, in Table \ref{vb}, when the Dilaton mass is larger than $550$ GeV, $\phi_c$ does not converge to $246$ GeV but exceeds $246$ GeV.

 $S=\frac{\phi_c}{T_c}$, is the ratio of VEV to the temperature at the time of phase transition. $T_c$ is called the critical temperature.
 With the equations from Eq.\eqref{11} to Eq.\eqref{dh}, we can probe $S$ for any given mass of Dilaton.
 The daisy loop contribution of Dilaton is ignored because its mass is larger than that of Top quark and at temperatures around $100-200$ GeV its contribution is small.
 Also the exact calculation of these contributions is quite complicated, we can only estimate them as Eq.\eqref{dd}.
 The equations from \eqref{dw} to \eqref{dh}, can be found in Refs.\cite{carrington,curtin,katz} for details, reduces the value of 3rd order component in Eq.\eqref{11}, leading to $S$ decreasing when there are daisy loops.

+In Table \ref{vb}, $S$ with daisy loops is always smaller than one without daisy loops.
+However, this difference does not exceed $0.2$ or $10\%$.
+This also further confirms that the contribution of daisy loops in the critical temperature region is negligible but their contributions become significant in the higher one.

-The first order EWPT will be detected again in this section and then calculate the sphaleron energy and gravitational wave in the next section.
+In summary, the first order EWPT has been recalculated in this section and then calculate the sphaleron energy and gravitational wave in the next section.
+The steps to find $S$ are as follows: